-Disaster recovery planning is an integral part of any business’s IT strategy, and is becoming more prevalent as security breaches and network outages have become common threats.
+Backups and Disaster Recovery planning is an integral part of any business’s IT strategy, and is becoming more prevalent as security breaches and network outages have become common threats.

-In the beginning stages of disaster recovery planning, decision makers are often mistaken about what constitutes a disaster recovery plan.
-Many times they are misled by the idea that data backup is sufficient precaution in the event of a disaster.
+During the initial stages of disaster recovery planning, decision-makers often misunderstand the components of a disaster recovery plan.
+Many times, they erroneously believe that data backup alone is sufficient as a precaution in the event of a disaster.

 1.)
 Data retention requirements